 Attorney General Robert Kennedy wrote this joking inscription to Anthony Lewis in 1965 when the reporter left his Supreme Court beat to write editorials.
-"The New York Times wrote another unfriendly editorial-and I just called you in to tell you I have this investigative report hand-Anyway in my when I heard you were leaving the Supreme Court and the Department of lustice I knew there was no future for me-When you become P.M. call me-Bob Kennedy."
+"The New York Times wrote another unfriendly editorial-and I just called you in to tell you I have this investigative report my hand-Anyway when I heard you were leaving the Supreme Court and the Department of Justice I knew there was no future for me-When you become P.M. call me-Bob Kennedy."